 Some useful strategies that you can try:

 - Remind your child that their worth is not based on their achievements or appearance.
+Value their kindness and empathy and avoid placing too much weight in results or looks.

-- Encourage them to be proud of themselves and to keep trying – explain that everyone makes mistakes and it’s ok to fail but to try again.
+- Encourage them to be proud of themselves and to keep trying – explain that everyone makes mistakes, and it’s OK to fail but to try again.

 - If you notice a lack of confidence is really affecting your child, suggest they speak to their school counsellor.